hivdb/nucamino/README.md

 -----------

 NucAmino is a program written in [Go programming language][golang].
 You need to have Go installed to compile it.
+The installation of Go are varied in different systems or even in same system.
+Therefore, we introduced [Docker][docker] to simplify the building process.
+You don't need to have a native Go installed if you have Docker.

-We introduced [Docker][docker] to simplify the building process.
 The installation of Docker is very simple and it supports most modern operating systems like Linux, MacOS and even Windows.
-Please visit [Docker website][docker] to retrieve installation packages for your system.
+Please visit [its website][docker] to retrieve installation packages for your system.

 Once you installed Docker, just type this single command and you'll have a ready-for-use `nucamino` executable file under `./build` folder: